django/dsf-working-groups/active/ai.md

 ## Future membership

-The team does not have a fixed size.
-The team decides when new members are needed.
-New members are chosen from a list of volunteers.
-If there are no qualified volunteers the team will place an advertisement on the Django website.
+As a time-boxed research project, we expect to be looking for a high number of contributors soon after the group is formed: 20-30.
+We will then only recruit more members for specific roles fundamental to the group’s success (facilitators, researchers with specific expertise, analysts, writers).

-If you are interested in joining, please use our form: [Apply to join the AI team](https://forms.gle/s6xUcaZ17QHQfhxJA).
+If you are interested in joining, please use our form: [Apply to join the AI working group](https://forms.gle/s6xUcaZ17QHQfhxJA).

 Priority will be given to volunteers who:

 - Have expertise with AI.
 - Have a record of contributing to Django.

-Members must opt-in to remain on the team on an annual basis.
-They may also leave for any reason.
+Members may leave at any time.

 Members can also be removed by:

 - Becoming disqualified by the Code of Conduct working group
 - A vote of the Steering Council
-- The vote of a 50% + 1 majority of the rest of the AI Team
+- The vote of a 50% + 1 majority of the rest of the group

 ## Budget

 No budget is required at this time.
-This will be reviewed at least annually.
-Any changes to the budget may be requested from the board.

 ## Communication channels

-The AI team operates in several areas:
+The AI working group operates in several areas:

 - Public #ai channel on [Django Discord server](https://chat.djangoproject.com/)
 - TBC Forum category
-- Private #ai-team channel on [Django Discord server](https://chat.djangoproject.com/) or on the DSF Slack workspace
+- Private channel on [Django Discord server](https://chat.djangoproject.com/) or on the DSF Slack workspace
 - A private Google Drive folder and Group in the DSF Google workspace

-The AI team can be tagged specifically in the following areas:
+The AI working group can be tagged specifically in the following areas:

-- `@django/ai` team in the Django organization
+- `@django/ai` in the Django organization
 - Other options TBC

-The team meets online once per month.
+The group meets online once per month.

 ## Reporting

-The team posts public meeting notes to the forum.
-These serve as reports to the DSF Board and Steering Council.
+The group posts public meeting notes to the forum.

-The team produces an annual report that is shared with the Django community.
+At the conclusion of its four-month term, the group will release a final report that is shared with the Django community.

-## Appendix

-### Group activities

-As an illustration of the group’s remit, here are possible activities members could take part in.

-- Marketing: Django as the go-to for AI apps
-- Django guidelines for LLMs
-- Automated code review
-- Understanding how to deal with AI-led contributions (AI slop and other contributions with little human involvement)
-- Dynamic learning quiz or tutor for Django learners
-- Boilerplate code generation with prompts for `startproject` / `startapp`
-- Improved support for using the Django docs with AI, potentially including on-site vector search and llm-friendly docs formats (e.g. markdown files or `llms.txt`)
-- Exploring modern agent-based workflows
-- Reviewing the energy use of AI
-- Adding context-aware chatbots to the Django docs site or Discord